Principles of achieving excellence in food operations

 Core ideas you must understand for this topic

-• Hazard Analysis and Critical Control Points (HACCP): A systematic preventative approach to food safety from biological, chemical, and physical hazards in production processes.
+• HACCP (Hazard Analysis and Critical Control Points) - a systematic preventive approach to food safety that identifies physical, chemical, and biological hazards in production processes.

 Learning Objectives